alimatai/AdaptSearch_Documentation/source/GeneSearch.rst

 Conda environment
 =================

-I used a conda environment (with Python 2.7) to run these scripts :
+I used a conda environment (with Python 2.7) :

 .. code-block:: none

-   # (1) The suite itself, for running in commandline in a terminal
-   conda install -c etetoolkit ete3 ete_toolchain

-   # (2) The Python module
+   # Create environment with Python 2
+   conda create -n env_ete3 python=2.7
+   source activate env_ete3

+   # Packages which a specific version
-   conda install -c etetoolkit ete3
+   conda install -c anaconda qt=4.8.7 conda install -c anaconda sip=4.18 conda install -c anaconda pyqt=4.11.4

-   # Dependancies will be automaticcaly installed with (1) and (2).

    # Pandas and numpy
-   conda install -c anaconda numpy conda install -c anaconda pandas
+   conda install -c anaconda numpy=1.15 conda install -c anaconda pandas=0.23.3

+   # ete3 and paml
+   conda install -c etetoolkit ete3 conda install -c bioconda paml

+   # Other dependancies will be automatically installed

 .. warning:: This has been already mentionned, but we had many versions and dependancies conflicts and crashes !
 I suspect a conflict between Python versions (2.7/3.4) / PyQt versions (4/5) and ete3 versions.
 This needs to be investigated.
+The specified versions of the packages cited above will, *apriori*, avoid crashes.

 Reference
 =========